interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/data_exchange_validation/test_steps/validate_sharing_operational_intent_but_with_invalid_interuss_data.md

 **[astm.f3548.v21.DSS0005](../../../../../requirements/astm/f3548/v21.md)**

-## Operational intent shared with DSS check
+## Operational intent shared correctly check

 If a reference to the operational intent for the flight is not found in the DSS, this check will fail per **[astm.f3548.v21.USS0005](../../../../../requirements/astm/f3548/v21.md)** and **[astm.f3548.v21.OPIN0025](../../../../../requirements/astm/f3548/v21.md)**.